 We can now say that we can have at most

 2.4 kVA of apparent power from the electrical system that we are considering in our calculation.
 If our power source was being delivered over a 3-phase power system with a line-to-line total voltage of 240 V at a current of 10 amperes, we can use the second formula to find the new apparent power (), as we can see below:

 And that is how to calculate kVA with a given voltage and amperage for a particular system. 🙂

 💡 With our kVA calculator, you can calculate multiple setups in no time.
 If you have the value for the power factor and want to find the electrical system's real power output, activate the

 advanced mode of our kVA calculator to display the kVA to kW calculator.
 Once you're there, simply input the needed values to convert kVA to kW or convert kVA to watts, whichever unit you want.

 Want to learn more?

 If you are wondering how much your power consumption is for any time duration, you can find out using our electricity cost calculator.
-Check it out to see if your how much appliances like your air conditioner and fan contribute to your electric bill.
+Check it out to see how much your appliances, like your air conditioner and fan, contribute to your electric bill.